 Money may not buy happiness, but it does create freedom.
 And freedom offers choices about how to wisely invest your time.
 So, be proactive about preparing for the non-financial side of retirement.
 Your happiness and satisfaction may depend on it.

-Joe Casey is an executive coach, who also helps people think through and create their Second Acts and life in retirement, at retirementwisdom.com.
+Joe Casey is an executive coach and retirement coach, who also helps people think through and create their Second Acts and life in retirement, at retirementwisdom.com.

 (1) Steptoe, A., Deaton, A., & Stone, A. A. (2015).
 Subjective well-being, health, and ageing.
 The Lancet, 385(9968), 640-648.